albertoruibal/carballo/readme.md

 Description
 ===========

-Carballo (the galician word for Oak, well it's all about search trees) is an Open Source Java and C# chess engine with Applet and GWT interfaces.
+Carballo (the galician word for Oak, well it's all about search trees) is an Open Source Java and C# chess engine with Applet and GWT (HTML5) interfaces.

 It's organized into modules:
 * Core: the chess engine
-* Jse: the Java Standard Edition version with an UCI interface and unit tests
+* JSE: the Java Standard Edition version with an UCI interface and unit tests
 * Applet: the applet code, depends of Core and Jse
 * GWT: an HTML5 interface, depends of Core
 * CSharp: this is a conversion of the Core source code to C# using Sharpen